sanghyun-son/EDSR-PyTorch/README.md

   * Compatible with PyTorch 0.4.0
   * Please use the legacy/0.3.1 branch if you are using the old version of PyTorch.
   * Minor bug fixes

+* July 22, 2018
+  * Thanks for recent commits that contains RDN and RCAN.
+Please see ``code/demo.sh`` to train/test those models.
+  * Now the dataloader is much stable than the previous version.
+Please erase ``DIV2K/bin`` folder that is created before this commit.
+Also, please avoid to use ``--ext bin`` argument.
+Our code will automatically pre-decode png images before training.
+If you do not have enough spaces(~10GB) in your disk, we recommend ``--ext img``(But SLOW!).